 The Salvation Army assumed operation of the Bruner Home, which was a home for orphaned and abandoned children.
 The Emma Moss Booth Memorial Hospital was opened and began operating as one of the main city hospitals.

-1938-1942 The Salvation Army Red Shield Boys Club was formed with the aid of Mr. P.D.
+The Salvation Army Red Shield Boys Club formed with the aid of Mr. P.D.
 Meadors, a local candy manufacturer.
-The Salvation Army Boys and Girls Club (formerly The Salvation Army Red Shield Boys Club) began the Community Camping Program.
-This program offered a healthy outdoor experience in a summer camp setting.
+The Salvation Army Boys & Girls Club (formerly The Salvation Army Red Shield Boys Club) began the Community Camping Program, which offered a healthy outdoor experience in a summer camp setting.

-1950 The Salvation Army broke ground for the new ‘Citadel' on Rutherford Street.
+The Salvation Army broke ground for the new "Citadel" on Rutherford Street.

-1969 The Boys and Girls Club operation moved to a new facility on Owens Street.
+The Boys & Girls Club operation moved to a new facility on Owens Street.

-1984-1988 The Salvation Army-operated overnight homeless shelter underwent re-establishment to meet the needs of the growing homeless population.
+The Salvation Army-operated, overnight homeless shelter underwent re-establishment to meet the needs of the growing homeless population.

-1994-2003 The Salvation Army Service Unit in Seneca (Oconee County) was dedicated as a full-fledged Corps operation.
-The Salvation Army Service unit in Easley (Pickens County) was dedicated as a full-fledged Corps operation.
-The Mary C. Davidson Dining Building was opened on the Rutherford Street property.
-A new lodging facility for men was completed and the Women's Shelter was renovated to better meet the needs of the residents.
-A new Thrift Store and warehouse were completed on Rutherford Street.
+The Salvation Army Service Unit in Seneca (Oconee County) and The Salvation Army Service unit in Easley (Pickens County) were both dedicated as a full-fledged Corps operations.
+The Mary C. Davidson Dining Building opened on the Rutherford Street property.
+A new lodging facility for men was completed, and the Women's Shelter was renovated to better meet the needs of the residents.
+A new Family Store and warehouse were completed on Rutherford Street (1994-2003).